YunYang1994/tensorflow-yolov3/README.md

 - [x] Multi-scale training method
 - [x] Compute VOC mAP

-YOLO paper is quick hard to understand, along side that paper.
+YOLO paper is quite hard to understand, along side that paper.
 This repo enables you to have a quick understanding of YOLO Algorithmn.

 ## part 2.
 Quick start